 When you file your taxes, you can deduct the interest you paid on your mortgage.
 To do that, you need to itemize and claim the mortgage interest deduction.
 Previously, there was little incentive to make extra payments early in the life of a mortgage.
 Your payments are mostly interest in that period and the deduction lessened the sting of that interest.
 But the new tax law changed the calculus because fewer people could itemize after 2017.
 The result is that a new mortgage is more costly for some people.
 So if you’re paying a new mortgage and you aren’t itemizing, you may want to make extra payments to decrease your interest more quickly.
 As mentioned above, inflation will make payments easier later in your mortgage.
 So after a few years, consider diverting extra money to investing instead of extra payments.

-Also keep in mind that the new tax law limited SALT deductions to $10,000.
+Also keep in mind that tax laws now limit SALT deductions to $10,000, which they didn’t before.
 The lower limit could leave you paying more in property taxes for a home.
 This won’t directly affect your mortgage payments but it increases the overall cost of owning a home.
 If you were already on the edge of affordability, refinancing or even moving may make sense.
 Residents in the high-tax states of California, New Jersey, New York, Illinois, Texas and Pennsylvania will feel the new limit the most.
 Make sure you factor in SALT if you’re still in the planning phase of buying a home.

 On the flip side, you have to pay taxes on investment earnings.
 As mentioned, those tax rates are beneficial if you have a high income and hold your investments for the long term.
 If you can itemize and deduct interest via the mortgage interest deduction, then you may end up spending more by investing.
 The big exception is that you don’t need to pay tax on earnings from a retirement account.
 So if you plan to invest through an IRA or employer-sponsored plan like a 401(k), then investing will save you money.